 DANIELLE BEAN is a writer and popular speaker on Catholic family life, parenting, marriage, and the spirituality of motherhood, and the former publisher and editor-in-chief of Catholic Digest.
 Danielle is author of several books for women including Momnipotent, You’re Worth It! and her newest book, You Are Enough.
 She is also creator and host of the Girlfriends podcast.
 Learn more at DanielleBean.com.

-This article was originally published in 2018.
+This article was previously published.
 Click here to view all the Seton Reflections.

 Image: The Madonna In Sorrow, Giovanni Battista Salvi da Sassoferrato, (1609-1685)